rtribush/SportsAnalyticsProject/README.md

     reproduce the analysis from our paper, and create the same figures from our paper, which will be saved in the figures directory.
 Finally, repeat these steps using the step3.R file, which will run the logistic regression and generate table 2.
+Note that reproducing the resulst does not require typing anything.